SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-16-the-techedchallenge-challengewin-a-trip-to-teched-and-more.markdown

 ![src=]()

-The aim is simple, get more dev’s interested and excited for (and if possible working on / buying) Microsoft’s latest and greatest server and backend offerings, just what do you have to do to enter this challenge?&nbsp; simple, download and try out either [Windows Server 2012](http://www.microsoft.com/en-us/server-cloud/windows-server/), [System Center 2012 SP1](http://www.microsoft.com/en-us/server-cloud/system-center/default.aspx) or grab a [FREE 90 day trial of Windows Azure](http://www.windowsazure.com/en-us/pricing/free-trial/) and give them your honest opinion about it.&nbsp; That and / or just keep tweeting / re-tweeting about [#TechEdChallenge](https://twitter.com/search?q=%23TechEdChallenge).
+The aim is simple, get more dev’s interested and excited for (and if possible working on / buying) Microsoft’s latest and greatest server and backend offerings, just what do you have to do to enter this challenge?  simple, download and try out either [Windows Server 2012](http://www.microsoft.com/en-us/server-cloud/windows-server/), [System Center 2012 SP1](http://www.microsoft.com/en-us/server-cloud/system-center/default) or grab a [FREE 90 day trial of Windows Azure](http://www.windowsazure.com/en-us/pricing/free-trial/) and give them your honest opinion about it.
+That and / or just keep tweeting / re-tweeting about [#TechEdChallenge](https://twitter.com/search?q=%23TechEdChallenge).

 The full details are here: [http://www.microsoft.com/uk/techedchallenge](http://www.microsoft.com/uk/techedchallenge) but in brief, here’s the run down.